telekom-security/tpotce/README.md

 git clone https://github.com/telekom-security/tpotce
 cd tpotce
 ```
-2. Run the `makeiso.sh` script to build the ISO image.
+2. Run `makeiso.sh` to build the ISO image.
-The script will download and install dependencies necessary to build the image on the invoking machine.
-It will further download the ubuntu network installer image (~50MB) which T-Pot is based on.
+The script will download and install dependencies necessary to build the image.
+It will further download the Debian Netiso installer image (~50-150MB) which T-Pot is based on.
 ```
 sudo ./makeiso.sh
 ```
-After a successful build, you will find the ISO image `tpot.iso` along with a SHA256 checksum `tpot.sha256` in your folder.
+After a successful build, you will find the ISO image `tpot_[amd64,arm64].iso` along with a SHA256 checksum `tpot_[amd64,arm64].sha256` based on you architecture choice in your folder.

-<a name="vm"></a>
-## Running in VM
-You may want to run T-Pot in a virtualized environment.
-The virtual system configuration depends on your virtualization provider.

-T-Pot is successfully tested with [VirtualBox](https://www.virtualbox.org) and [VMWare](http://www.vmware.com) with just little modifications to the default machine configurations.

-It is important to make sure you meet the [system requirements](#requirements) and assign virtual harddisk and RAM according to the requirements while making sure networking is bridged.

-You need to enable promiscuous mode for the network interface for fatt, suricata and p0f to work properly.
-Make sure you enable it during configuration.

-If you want to use a wifi card as a primary NIC for T-Pot, please be aware that not all network interface drivers support all wireless cards.
-In VirtualBox e.g. you have to choose the *"MT SERVER"* model of the NIC.

-Lastly, mount the `tpot.iso` ISO to the VM and continue with the installation.<br>

-You can now jump [here](#firstrun).

-<a name="hardware"></a>
-## Running on hartware
-If you decide to run T-Pot on dedicated hardware, just follow these steps:

-1. Burn a CD from the ISO image or make a bootable USB stick using the image. <br>
-Whereas most CD burning tools allow you to burn from ISO images, the procedure to create a bootable USB stick from an ISO image depends on your system.
-There are various Windows GUI tools available, e.g. [this tip](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) might help you.<br> On [Linux](http://askubuntu.com/questions/59551/how-to-burn-a-iso-to-a-usb-device) or [MacOS](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx) you can use the tool *dd* or create the USB stick with T-Pot's [ISO Creator](https://github.com/telekom-security).
-2. Boot from the USB stick and install.

-*Please note*: Limited tests are performed for the Intel NUC platform other hardware platforms **remain untested**.
-There is no hardware support provided of any kind.
+<br><br>

 <a name="postinstall"></a>
 ## Post-Install User